ctschroeder/tutorials/add-omeka-items.md

 The creators of Omeka maintain robust [documentation for Omeka online](https://omeka.org/classic/docs/).
 You can also visit an online [showcase of projects using Omeka](https://omeka.org/classic/showcase/).

-## 1. Find at least THREE items to add to our online archive & exhibit
+## 1. Find at the required number and type of items to add to our online archive & exhibit

-In class we all read a text that will be the basis of our Omeka exhibit(s).
-(For 2022, the Martyrdoms of Perpetua and Felicitas).
+Your class assignment instructions will tell you how many items to add and what type of item.

-Find at least three objects that will help you address the questions and issues we discussed in class about the text.
+Find the required number of objects
   - Be sure you can authenticate the item -- is the source reliable, why?
   - Do you have permission to use the item in our exhibit?
 What is the license -- is there one?
 Is there some other statement?
   - Bookmark, save, make notes on your items

-You can add an object in a museum, a book/letter/document/film of or about the text we read, photographs of relevant sites, etc. Be creative!
+Again: be sure to review the specific assignment instructions for requirements.

 ## 2. Optional: Watch the videos